DCollinsOwuor/website/content/project/pandemic flu/index.md

 slides: example
 ---

-Collins' PhD study sought to understand the evolution and spread of the **pandemic influenza A(H1N1)pdm09 virus** in Kenya since its global emergence in March 2009 and subsequent introduction into the country in June 2009.
-He generated virus whole-genome sequences from respiratory samples collected from pandemic influenza A(H1N1)pdm09 virus positive cases admitted to 7 sentinel influenza surveillance sites across Kenya between 2009 and 2018, which he analyzed using advanced bioinformatics techniques.
-His work is part of global influenza pandemic preparedness via ongoing research and genetic surveillance of influenza.
+Collins' research study into pandemic viruses sought to understand the origins and patterns of spread of the 2009 **pandemic influenza A(H1N1)pdm09 virus** in Kenya since its introduction into Kenya in June 2009.
+He generated virus genome sequences from respiratory samples collected from influenza A(H1N1)pdm09 virus positive cases admitted to 7 influenza surveillance sites across Kenya between 2009 and 2018, which he analyzed using advanced bioinformatics techniques.
+His work is part of the global influenza surveillance network to understand the global patterns of spread of influenza viruses.

-The genomics and bioinformatics techniques learnt during the project are applicable for research in other emerging and re-emerging pathogens in the country and across the continent.
-For example, he plans to use the advanced skills to sequence and analyse the novel **SARS-CoV-2 coronavirus** from Kenya; an ongoing pandemic.
+The genomics and advanced bioinformatics techniques used in his work are applicable for investigating other emerging and re-emerging pathogens, for example, **SARS-CoV-2 coronavirus** associated with the ongoing COVID-19 pandemic.

-The movie below illustrates the evolution and spread of the pandemic A(H1N1)pdm09 virus over the past decade since virus introduction into Kenya in 2009.
-The phylogenetic tree (**Phylogeny**) is color-coded by health facility and is resolved to show virus spread (**Transmission**) across Kenya, which reveals continuous spread of the virus across the country over the past decade.
+The movie below illustrates the patterns of spread of the 2009 pandemic A(H1N1)pdm09 virus since introduction into Kenya in 2009.
+Countrywide, influenza spreads from multiple locations to multiple destinations within Kenya and between locations in proximity; the year-round spread of the virus is regulated by virus introductions from outside Kenya.
 These findings have important implications for public health practice in Kenya and the region.
-For example, they suggest that future novel strains of influenza virus (and other emerging and re-emerging viruses) may enter Kenya at multiple locations rather than just through its major airport-transport hub of Nairobi.
-Thus, surveillance efforts should be concentrated in as many sites as possible for better pandemic preparedness.
+For example, they suggest that future novel strains of influenza virus (and other novel viruses) may enter Kenya at multiple locations rather than just through its major airport-transport hub of Nairobi.
+Thus, surveillance efforts should be concentrated in as many sites as possible for better pandemic preparedness in the future.

 {{< video src="video.mp4" controls="no">}}